microsoft/BotFramework-WebChat/.github/ISSUE_TEMPLATE/feature_request.md

 <!-- If you would implement this feature, please let us know how it should be done -->

-While the user is typing, we should send partial text to the bot.
-And the bot would suggest in real time.
+While the user is typing, we should send partial text to the bot via `typing` activity.
+And the bot would suggest in real time using suggested actions.

 [Enhancement]